-About a month ago, IRANomad Tours had the opportunity to host Emily Garthwaite, an award-winning photojournalist from the UK, on a trip to witness the Kooch of Bakhtiari Nomads.
+About a year ago, IRANomad Tours had the opportunity to host Emily Garthwaite, an award-winning photojournalist from the UK, on a trip to to accompany the Bakhtiari Nomads in their biannual transhumance (Kooch).

-Emily Garthwaite is interested in “slow travel”, a travelling philosophy which involves spending a long time in a place and truly immersing oneself in the culture, as opposed to quickly visiting touristic landmarks and not getting a sense of the people.
-Emily, Muhammad, and Sarah spent two weeks travelling with a few Bakhtiari families on their annual Kooch.
+Emily Garthwaite is interested in “slow travel”, a travelling philosophy which involves spending a long time in a place and truly immersing oneself in the culture, as opposed to quickly visiting touristic landmarks and not getting a real sense of the local community.
+Emily, together with Muhammad, and Sarah (co-founders of IRANomad) spent two memorable weeks travelling with a few Bakhtiari families on their biannual migration (Kooch).

 During this time Emily formed close bonds with the family members.
-Afterwards, she talked to us about her experience; Despite being a photojournalist by trade, Emily made sure to not pull out her camera during the first few days.
+Afterwards, she talked to us about her experience.
+Being a professional photojournalist by trade, Emily was culturally sensitive and made sure not to pull out her camera during the first few days.
 She was very mindful of not disrupting their lifestyle.

 IRANomad: What was your first impression of the Bakhtiaris; guardians of Zagros?

 As a Bakhtiari, your personality is shaped by nature, and that’s very remarkable.
 I have never met a child, like Kianoush.
 He is wild and brilliant and so empathetic and so emotionally aware and very emotionally vulnerable.
 It’s an emotional intelligence I’ve never ever seen in a child at his age.
-And, that’s not always because of the hard life, no, just because there’s real accessibility within this community to the harder conversation, and the reality of life, they’re very open about it.
+And, that’s not always because of the hard life, no. It’s rather because there’s real accessibility within this community to the harder conversations, and the reality of life, they’re very open about it.

-“They had disputes, the kids were sometimes nice, sometimes they were fighting, sometimes Hossein & Jahan were grumpy with each other, sometimes very close.
-Just like any normal family, and that’s what I really wanted to bring to this work: I didn’t want people to feel this is an isolated …and I use ‘tribe’ (because I feel like that word has been misused & misplaced for a very long time), and I didn’t want them to feel like this the other, they are not like us.
-The thing is they are exactly like any other community that I documented, just the backdrop is different.
+“They had disputes, the kids were sometimes nice to each other, and sometimes they had fights, sometimes Hossein & Jahan were grumpy with each other, sometimes very close.
+Just like any other normal family, and that’s what I really wanted to bring to this work: I didn’t want people to feel like this is an isolated tribe … (and I use ‘tribe’ (because I feel like that word has been misused & misplaced for a very long time), and I didn’t want them to feel that they are not like us.
+The thing is they are exactly like any other community that I have documented, only the backdrop is different.
 And a real priority in my work was to make sure this was intimate and close and relatable, and the dynamic between the children and the parents and the extended family, these are all relevant to our daily life.
-We can’t other these communities.
+We can’t “other” these communities.
 We have to respect them, and value them and support them.
-And as I shared that I’ve done this kooch, an Iranian massaged me and said; “I’m so sad you’ve done this, everyone thinks Iran is just camels and sand, but it’s not true”, but it was interesting that she was quite ashamed that this could represent Iran.
-Iran is possibly the most multi-faceted country I’ve ever been to.
-It would be impossible to ever tell the story of Iran, but I was interested to see the reaction was a little hostile, like feeling these people are lesser, are less educated.
-Whatever people might think, it’s not true at all.
-The nomads are just phenomenal people and I guess so much of their life is intangible, they live by a sense of chance, of risks. everything has an intention.
+And as I shared that I’ve done this kooch, an Iranian messaged me and said; “I’m so sad you’ve done this, everyone thinks Iran is just camels and sand, but it’s not true”, and it was interesting that she was quite ashamed that this could represent Iran!
+Well, Iran is possibly the most multi-faceted country I’ve ever been to.
+It would be impossible to ever tell the story of Iran, but I was surprised to see that her reaction was a little hostile, like feeling these people are lesser, are less educated.
+But whatever people might think or say, it’s not true at all.
+The nomads are just phenomenal people and I guess so much of their life is intangible, they live by a sense of chance, of risks.
+Everything has an intention.
 They never waste anything.
 They never waste their time.
 Everything is in synchronicity with nature.
-And, I think this is what needs to come true from the work more than this is a tribe who walks kooch.
-Look at the value that these people have; they have shaped the land and the land has shaped them and they are in synchronicity with Iran.
-What can be more Iranian than the people who have shaped that land.
-And I really hope they exalted in the society a bit more.
-And what I really love is they weren’t judgmental of my lifestyle, they just wanted to understand and they respected my choice, and they really did it.”
+And I think this is what I want to be understood from the work more than the fact that this is just a tribe who walks kooch.
+Look at the values that these people have: they have shaped their land and the land has shaped them and they are in synchronicity with it.
+What can be more Iranian than the people who have shaped that land?
+And I really hope they are exalted in society a bit more.
+And what I really loved was that they weren’t judgmental of my lifestyle, they just wanted to understand and they respected my choice, and they did it really well.”

-The nomads are just phenomenal people and I guess so much of their life is intangible, they live by a sense of chance, of risks. everything has an intention.
+The nomads are just phenomenal people and I guess so much of their life is intangible, they live by a sense of chance, of risks.
+Everything has an intention.
 They never waste anything.
 They never waste their time.
 Everything is in synchronicity with nature.
 And, I think this is what needs to come true from the work more than this is a tribe who walks kooch.
-Look at the value that these people have; they have shaped the land and the land has shaped them and they are in synchronicity with Iran.
-What can be more Iranian than the people who have shaped that land.
+Look at the value that these people have; they have shaped their land and their land has shaped them and they are in synchronicity with it.
+What can be more Iranian than the people who have shaped that land?

-IRANomad: Considering that nomadic cultures are diminishing in Iran, do you think bringing tourists to experience Bakhtiaris’ Kooch will be empowering for them?
+IRANomad: Considering that nomadic cultures are fading away in Iran, do you think bringing tourists to experience Bakhtiaris’ Kooch will be empowering for them?

 Emily Garthwaite: “I think the Bakhtiaries are incredibly unique, empowered and content people.
 They are making challenging choices that are reflective of the society, not so much of the downfalls of the community.
 They are open-minded, and they are willing to allow their children to go into the cities.
-It’s not like this ‘we don’t want to be Bakhtiaris’.
+It’s not like ‘they don’t want to be Bakhtiaris’.
 They’re not narrow minded – they realise they must adapt.
-Between the age of 18 and kind of 30, they want to go to the city.
-They want to go and take this time out.
+Between the age of 18 and about 30, they may want to go to the city and experience urban life as well.
 Why shouldn’t they?
-And ultimately, what tends to happen, is they would come back to this community, once they got married or they have a degree or whatever they might want to do..
+And ultimately, what tends to happen, is they would come back to this community, once they get married or they have a degree or whatever they might want to do..
 So, no, I don’t think they are fading away.
 Terms like ‘dying out’ or ‘fading away’ are rooted in colonialism.
 The language used to refer to indiginous groups is problematic, or overly romanticised.
-The history, and future, of the Bakhtiari are fluid.
-The Bakhtiari, be it nomads or those living in cities, will always be Bakhtiari.
+The history, and future, of the Bakhtiaris are fluid.
+The Bakhtiaris, be they nomads or those living in cities, will always be Bakhtiaris.

-Emily Garthwaite: “Their lifestyle demands a lot of land and a lot of freedom, and I understand that any government globally they always have issues with the nomad communities need for freedom.
-Bakhtairi believe in their lifestyle; they believe in their culture.
-They are just surprised someone has come all this way to see them, and I feel they love having visitors.
-So, the dynamic of bringing tourism is very comfortable, because it isn’t that the community is struggling and needs tourism to fund their lives, it’s more an exchange program and an opportunity for the nomads to share some of their knowledge, particularly indigenous knowledge..
-So, it’s about sharing knowledge rather than solely supporting a community, although that plays a huge role.
-Supporting a community is listening, is sharing their knowledge, is respecting their culture.
+Emily Garthwaite: “Their lifestyle demands a lot of land and a lot of freedom, and I understand that any government globally always has issues with the nomadic communities’ need for freedom.
+Bakhtairis believe in their lifestyle; they believe in their culture.
+But they still become surprised when someone comes all the way to see them, and I feel they love having visitors.
+So, the dynamic of bringing tourists is very convenient, because it isn’t that the community is struggling and needs tourism to fund their lives, it’s more of an exchange program and an opportunity for the nomads to share some of their knowledge, particularly indigenous knowledge..
+So, it’s about sharing knowledge rather than solely supporting a community, although that plays a huge role too.
+Supporting a community is listening, sharing their knowledge, and respecting their culture.

 From the lengthy interviews I did with Bakhtairi families, it was clear that nomads don’t idolise the west, or capitalism, or globalisation.
 They see the value in their community, their history, preservation of land, and synchronicity with the natural world.
 Too many communities have lost their cultural identity for this global vision of the West.
 The nomads retain their culture and their cultural identity even when they go into the cities.
 They never ever lose sight of that.
 There is no rejection of their culture, identity, and roots, even under immense pressure.
 They are hugely resilient.
-It is a privilege to be in that sacred space and I think it’s amazing that IRANomads have been able to work within community development & form these sensitive, respectful and collaborative relationships with these families.
-It’s a very delicate set up, because it’s just about having this exchange, and I feel like it’s less for the nomads and more for foreigners & Iranians.
+It is a privilege to be in that sacred space and I think it’s amazing that IRANomads has been able to work within community development & form these sensitive, respectful and collaborative relationships with these families.
+It’s a very delicate set up, because it’s just about having this exchange, and I feel like it’s less for the nomads and more for the foreigners & others.
 Bakhtiaris know they are bringing other people into the space to learn from them.
 So, it’s not community development in the most typical of ways.
-But my hope is that if the tourism is managed, very gradually, comfortably, and with the right financial backing, because we don’t want to pay the nomads more than they would have in their normal lifestyle, so they can continue doing the work, because it’s much risky to shift to tourism, it has to be done very delicately.
+But my hope is that this tourism will be managed, very gradually, comfortably, and with the right financial backing, because we don’t want to pay the nomads more than they would have in their normal lifestyle, so they can continue doing the work they do, because it’s very risky to shift to tourism, it has to be done very delicately.